pingcap/docs/tools/argument-explanation.md

 - `source-column`, `target-column`: Uses the data of `source-column` to cover that of `target-column` via computing of `expression`.

-- `expression` :The expression used to convert the column data.
+- `expression`: The expression used to convert the column data.
 Currently, only the following built-in expression is supported:

     - `partition id`